-Bracket fungi are the fruiting structures of many different fungi that cause heartwood decay in standing trees.
+Brackets are the fruiting structures of many different fungi that cause heartwood decay in standing trees.
 The fungal bodies or brackets appear in spring, summer and autumn, but weakened trees can topple at any time.
 Note that there are other fungi which also cause decay that are not bracket fungi.

 There are many different types of bracket fungi, many which are specific to a particular host and often of little importance in gardens.
-Important ones that commonly do significant damage to garden trees include:
+Important ones that commonly cause significant damage to garden trees include:

 Although there are many different bracket fungi, they all cause similar symptoms, as mentioned below.

 Gardeners are legally responsible for their trees and may be liable for prosecution if damage or injury results from falling timber.
 For assessments of tree health, advice on suitable consultants and contractors contact: